oneKn8/Mini-os/SCRIPTS_GUIDE.md

 ## Main Scripts

 ### 🚀 `./start.sh`
-Start the entire system (database, backend, frontend) in Docker.
+Start PostgreSQL (via systemd), run migrations, and launch the backend + frontend locally.

 ```bash
 ./start.sh
 ```

 **What it does:**
-- Checks for `.env` file (creates from template if missing)
+- Ensures a `.env` file exists (creates one from `env.example` if needed)
-- Starts all Docker services
-- Waits for database to be ready
+- Starts the local PostgreSQL service via `systemctl` if it's not running
-- Runs database migrations
+- Runs Alembic migrations against `postgresql://ops_user:ops_password@localhost:5543/ops_center`
-- Shows service URLs
+- Launches the FastAPI backend with `uvicorn` (logs to `backend.log`)
+- Launches the Vite dev server for the frontend (logs to `frontend.log`)
+- Stores process IDs in `.native.pid` for easy shutdown later

 **Access points after starting:**
 - Frontend: http://localhost:3101